-Selling online also saves time compared to a market day as we now only have a two-hour pickup window, instead of spending the entire day at market.
+Selling online also saves time compared to a market day as we now only have a two-hour pickup window instead of spending the entire day at the market.
 Now, I leave at 8:00 AM and am home by 2:00 PM.
-Before I used to wake up at 3:30 AM and I wouldn’t get home until 4:00 in the afternoon.”
+Before, I used to wake up at 3:30 AM, and I wouldn’t get home until 4:00 in the afternoon.”

 Jesse and Meghan are enjoying the various features Local Line has to offer: “The picklist is great.
-Local Line spits out exactly what you need to harvest and everything that you harvest is already sold.
-Also, the reports and analytics feature allows us to quickly understand sales over different time frames.
+Local Line spits out exactly what you need to harvest, and everything that you harvest is already sold.
+Also, the reports and analytics feature allows us to understand sales over different time frames quickly.
 It is very helpful when planning what to plant next season.”

 Moving forward, Jesse and Meghan are excited to see what the future holds for them.
-They recently started their fall CSA season and are continuing to accept orders on their online store.
+They recently started their fall CSA season and continue accepting orders on their online store.

 When asking them what their advice would be to other CSAs moving online, Jesse said: “Make sure you have a good partner for CSA pickups.
 We are lucky to work with a great partner in Kitchener-Waterloo that has sufficient space for social distancing and parking.
 Our customers like the outdoor pick-up area and feel safe doing so.”